The Syn: Early years

 The Selfs were a rhythm and blues band formed in 1964 in Wembley, London.
 The band was formed of bassist Chris Squire, keyboardist Andrew Pryce Jackman, drummer Martyn Adelman, and guitarist John Wheatley, and singer Chris Slater.
 A future line-up included drummer Mike Richardson.
 The band played their first gigs at The Graveyard, a youth club at St. Andrew's church in Kingsbury, and Blackbirds Cross in Wembley.
 In 1964, they took part in Ready Steady Win, a music competition run by the producers of the music television show Ready Steady Go!
 They were beaten in a heat of the competition by the eventual winners, the Bo Street Runners.
 The Selfs recorded an acetate "Love You" and a cover of the Who's "I Can't Explain".

-The roots of The Syn are in an earlier north London R&B band called High Court including Steve Nardelli on guitar and his school friend George Arzimanow on vocals.
+The roots of The Syn are in an earlier north London R&B band called High Court including Steve Nardelli on guitar and his school friend George Arzymanow on vocals.
 The band evolved over time and, in 1965, with Nardelli now handling lead vocals and John Painter on guitar, they changed their name to The Syn.

 Shortly after, however, in 1965, The Syn merged with The Selfs, so Nardelli and Painter were joined by Chris Squire (bass), Andrew Jackman (keys) and Martyn Adelman (drums).
 The band's first gig, at Nardelli's school, Kingsbury County Grammar School, included covers of "Heat Wave" and The Marvelettes' "I'll Keep On Holding On".
 Paul Korda produced his composition "Merry-go-round" as a demonstration record for the band.

 Psychedelic period

 John Painter was replaced by Peter Banks and Martyn Adelman was replaced by Icelandic drummer Gunnar Jökull Hákonarson (born 13 May 1949, Reykjavík, Iceland; died 22 September 2001) usually referred to as Gunnar Jökull or Jökullinn (literally meaning Jökull "glacier").
-The band also got a new manager, Peter Huggett, former bass player with Lonnie Donegan.
+The band also hired a new manager, Peter Huggett, former bass player with Lonnie Donegan.
 Huggett was later replaced by Kenny Bell as manager.

 The band moved away from R&B covers and started writing their own material, led by Jackman and Nardelli.
 Reflecting the musical changes going on around them, they became more influenced by psychedelic music.
 They released two singles titled Created by Clive (b/w Grounded) and Flowerman (b/w 14 Hour Technicolour Dream) in 1967.

 In 1967, they played in support of The Jimi Hendrix Experience at the Marquee Club in London, attended by many notable rock musicians (including The Beatles) that introduced Hendrix to the music world.
 The Syn went on to have a long-running residency at the club, supporting bands including Pink Floyd, The Moody Blues, Cat Stevens and Procol Harum before establishing their own weekly headline night at which they launched their Gangster and Flowerman rock operas.

 Later line-ups saw a number of different drummers play after Hákonarson returned to Iceland.